Macy's: National expansion

 Macy's opened their first branch store outside their 34th Street location in the Parkchester development in The Bronx, on October 13, 1941.

 The company also acquired local department store chains across the country, including Lasalle & Koch (Toledo, 1923), Davison-Paxon-Stokes (Atlanta, 1929), L. Bamberger & Co.
 (Newark, 1929), O'Connor Moffat & Company (San Francisco, 1945) and John Taylor Dry Goods Co.
 (Kansas City, 1947).
-O'Connor Moffat was renamed Macy's San Francisco in 1947, later becoming Macy's California, and John Taylor was renamed Macy's Missouri-Kansas in 1949.
-Stores in Toledo retained the Lasalle's name until 1981, joining the Missouri-Kansas stores to become Macy's Midwest.
+O'Connor Moffat was renamed Macy's San Francisco in 1947, later becoming Macy's California, and John Taylor was renamed Macy's Missouri–Kansas in 1949.
+Stores in Toledo retained the Lasalle's name until 1981, joining the Missouri–Kansas stores to become Macy's Midwest.
 The Toledo stores were sold to Elder-Beerman in 1986.

 In 1965, Macy's opened a large branch store on Queens Boulevard in Elmhurst, in the New York City borough of Queens.
 The owner of a small house on the corner refused to sell his land.
 As a result, a round department store was constructed on 90 percent of the lot.
 The building has since been converted to the Queens Place mall, though Macy's Furniture Gallery remains in a portion as a tenant.

 Macy's New York began opening stores outside of its historic New York City–Long Island trade area in 1983 with a location at Aventura Mall in Aventura, Florida (a suburb of Miami), followed by several locations in Plantation, Florida (now relocated from the Fashion Mall to the Broward Mall since the Burdines acquisition), Houston, New Orleans, and Dallas.
 Davison's in Atlanta was renamed Macy's Atlanta in early 1985 with the consolidation of an early incarnation of Macy's Midwest (former Taylor and Lasalle's stores in Kansas City and Toledo, respectively), but late in 1985, Macy's sold the former Midwest locations.
-Bamberger's, which had aggressively expanded throughout New Jersey, into the Greater Philadelphia Metropolitan area in the 1960s and 1970s as well as into Nanuet, New York (southern Rockland County), and into the Baltimore metropolitan area in the early 1980s, was renamed Macy's New Jersey in 1986.
+Bamberger's, which had aggressively expanded throughout New Jersey, into the Philadelphia metropolitan area in the 1960s and 1970s as well as into Nanuet, New York (southern Rockland County), and into the Baltimore metropolitan area in the early 1980s, was renamed Macy's New Jersey in 1986.